 At the WP level, it is likely that there will be some outcomes that result from outputs and that themselves contribute to subsequent outcomes; if an outcome is important in the causal logic, it should be modelled in the ToC.

-For presenting the WPs in the Initiative ToC, each WP title should communicate as clearly as possible the essence of what the work package will do, along with a short statement to indicate the main research focus/activities and the main support activities to be done by the WP.
+For presenting the WPs in the Initiative ToC, each WP title should communicate as clearly as possible the essence of what the WP will do, along with a short statement to indicate the main research focus/activities and the main support activities to be done by the WP.

 A set of facilitating questions for developing a WP ToC is provided as Appendix B.